Snowy Owl Facts

 Do Snowy Owls Have Predators?

-Snowy owls are fierce fighters and have been known to defend their nest adamantly against would-be predators digging sharp talons into anything that dare approach.
+Snowy owls are fierce fighters and have been known to defend their nest adamantly against would-be predators digging sharp talons into anything that dares approach.
 If a would-be predator is not deterred, this crafty creature will feign injury by dragging its wing on the ground, luring the attacker away from the nest.
 Once far enough away, it will fly back.
-[TZ]
+[9]

 Behavior